nwaggu/qlearning/README.md

-# Qlearning
+# SARSA and Qlearning

- An implementation of a Q-Learning algorithm for a simple gridworld
+ A compatative implementation of a SARSA and Q-Learning algorithm for a gridworld